ucho456job/mycmd/README.md

     [Environment]::SetEnvironmentVariable("Path", $env:Path, [EnvironmentVariableTarget]::Machine)
     ```

+## How to use

+1. Run `mycmd edit` to open $HOME/.mycmd/cmd.json
+2. Please update cmd.json referring to ["About cmd.json configuration structure"](#about-cmdjson-configuration-structure)
+3. You can run registered commands by running `mycmd exec` and following the prompts.

 ## Commands

 - `clip`: Copy commands to the clipboard. '-g' and '-t' options can be used.